ZRJ07/E-Learning-Website/README.md

 # E-Learning-System
 This is a project for CSE327.
-We are building a e-learning web app where educators can upload their content and learners can learn.
+We are building an e-learning web app where educators can upload their content and learners can learn.

 The project will be built with django as backend framework and bootstrap, react as frontend.